How to Overcome Your Money Fears

 4. Fear: I don’t have money saved for my kids to go to college, and they’ll have to take out student loans.

-Your Game Plan: Americans owe a combined $1.2 trillion on student loans.
-But loans aren’t the only way to pay for college.
-Look a little closer, and you’ll find all sorts of methods to pay for college without debt.
+Your Game Plan: With the average American owing nearly $33,000 it’s no wonder 20% of those with between $10,000 and $25,000 of student loan debt are behind on payments.¹ Look a little closer, and you’ll find all sorts of methods to pay for college without debt.
 Going after scholarships, attending an in-state public school, and working part-time during the semester are just a few ideas.
 Thinking outside the box makes paying for college a lot easier, and definitely doable without loans.

 5. Fear: I’ll always be in debt.